JvanKatwijk/swradio-8/README.md

 ![swradio-8](/swradio-rtlsdr-drm.png?raw=true)

 -------------------------------------------------------------------------
-Using a pmSDR device and a soundcard
+*Using a pmSDR device and a soundcard
 -------------------------------------------------------------------------

-I dusted off my old pmSDR, from the era that the data was entering the computer through the soundcard
- Now, in that time I bought an HP Pavilion since - accoding to the specs it could deliver samples with a rate of 192K, sufficient to do experiments with FM demodulation.
+I dusted off my old pmSDR, from the era that the data was entering the computer through the soundcard.
+Now, in that time I bought an HP Pavilion since - accoding to the specs it could deliver samples with a rate of 192K, sufficient to do experiments with FM demodulation, which is what I wanted to do.

-And indeed, samples could be read with a speed of 192k, however, some internal filtering halved the signal in bandwidth, so it was completely useless for FM decoding.
+And indeed, samples could be read with a speed of 192k, however, some internal filtering in the stupid computer halved the signal in bandwidth, so it was completely useless for FM decoding.

-Even further, when sampling on 96k, the band was haved as well, so the effective bandwidth then would only be 48k.
+Even further, when sampling on 96k, the band was halved as well, so the effective bandwidth then would only be 48k.
+Of course the solution to get 96K was to decimate in software a signal sampled at 192k with a factor 2, but I was not amused.

-I'll not report on the discussion I had with the HP service desk (bad for my health), they could not confirm that the band was halved since they - apparently - had no program to verify that, and my programs showing it were not from HP, so "not admissable as evidence".
-So, never HP again for me.
+I'll not report on the discussion I had with the HP service desk (bad for my health), they (c/w)ould not confirm that the band was halved since they - apparently - had no program to verify that, and my programs showing it were not from HP, so
+"not admissable as evidence".
+So, it is obvious that I'll never buy an HP laptop again.

 Anyway, for using a soundcard, I had to buy an external card, an EMU-2-2.
-It works well under Linux, however, it does not like Windows-10, using it systematically leads to a crash.
+It works well under Linux, however, it does not like Windows-10, using it under W10 leads to a crash.

 ![swradio-8](/swradio-pmsdr-drm.png?raw=true)